 It is important to note that all individuals on PRS listed above fall within a high-risk range for recidivism, thus any reduction in risk should be considered positive.
 For individuals who have committed a sex offense, officers also use the Vermont Assessment for Sex Offender Risk - 2 (VASOR-2) and the Sex Offender Treatment Progress Scale (SOTIPS).
 For individuals with a domestic violence related charge, officers also assess for domestic violence risk using the DV Matrix.

 §(2) Redaction

-All personal identifying information of individuals on post-release supervision has been removed.
+All personally identifiable information on individuals under post-release supervision has been removed.

 CONCLUSION